GetMeoutt/linux_assignment3P2/README.md

 ## Overview
 This tutorial explains how to set up a Bash script that generates a static index.html file with system information daily at 05:00.
-It uses a systemd service and timer on the Arch Linux droplet with the Nginx web server and hosting it on two server with load balancer to handle any request.
+It uses a systemd service and timer on the Arch Linux droplet with the Nginx web server and hosting it on two servers with a load balancer to handle any request.

 ## Features
 - Automates daily generation of a static `index.html` with system information.
 - Uses `systemd` service and timer for scheduling.
-- Display the HTML file through an Nginx web server.
+- Displays the HTML file through an Nginx web server.
-- Uses load balancer to handle request to the servers
+- Uses a load balancer to handle request to the servers
+- Use UFW to secure the server.
 ## Requirements
-add something here

 1. DigitalOcean account
 2. Arch Linux image (cloudimg and ending with .qcow2)
-3. ssh key pair
+3. SSH key pair

 link to download image: [Package Registry · Arch Linux / arch-boxes · GitLab](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1617)
 ## Getting Started